bloominstituteoftechnology/node-testing2-guided-solution/README.md

 });
 ```

-The test passes, but makes the prior test fail because each test is inserting new data into the database.

-We can fix that by truncating the _hobbits_ table before running each test.
+- The test passes.
+Here is the code that ensures that each test starts with a clean table:

 ```js
 beforeEach(async () => {